2022 Colorado Springs nightclub shooting: Social media activity

 Aldrich had allegedly created a "free speech" website that hosted violent and racist content — including a video that advocated killing civilians to "cleanse society" — as of the night of the shooting.
-A second site, that was identified as a "brother website" on its homepage, had hosted footage of the 2022 Buffalo shooting and, on the night of the Club Q shooting, came to display four other videos, including one which apparently showed Aldrich's face reflected in a vehicle's rear view mirror.
+A second site, that was identified as a "brother website" on its homepage, had hosted footage of the 2022 Buffalo shooting, the Christchurch mosque shootings, and on the night of the Club Q shooting, came to display four other videos, including one which apparently showed Aldrich's face reflected in a vehicle's rear view mirror.
 Testimony from a February 2023 hearing implied that Aldrich had operated a neo-Nazi website prior to the shooting.

 Legal proceedings

 After the shooting, Aldrich was charged with ten felony counts: five counts of murder, and five counts of committing a bias-motivated crime causing bodily injury.
 An El Paso County judge authorized the sealing of Aldrich's prior arrest records, saying the public release of the documents could "jeopardize the ongoing investigation".
 Aldrich was represented by a public defender.

 On December 6, Aldrich was charged with 305 criminal counts, which included first-degree murder, attempted first-degree murder, assault of the first and second degree, and hate crimes.
 District Attorney Michael Allen said it was "probably the most charges that we've ever filed in a single case, on a murder case like this in the state of Colorado".
 On December 8, a judge ordered the unsealing of court documents pertaining to Aldrich's June 2021 arrest.

 On January 13, 2023, Aldrich was charged with new felony offenses for attempted murder and hate crimes.
 The additional twelve charges raised the total number of criminal counts to 317.

 On June 26, Aldrich pleaded guilty to the shooting and was formally sentenced to a total of five consecutive life terms plus an additional 2,211 years in prison, all without any possibility of parole.

 On June 18, 2024, Aldrich pleaded guilty to the federal charges and was sentenced to 55 life terms in prison.
 Aldrich was imprisoned in the Wyoming State Penitentiary, where he was transferred in late 2023.
-Aldrich was later transferred again to the Federal Correctional Institution, Coleman Medium in Coleman, Florida.
+Aldrich was later transferred into the Federal Bureau of Prisons, first to FCI Coleman Medium, and subsequently to USP Big Sandy in Inez, Kentucky.